jbreit88/sesac/README.md

   ```

   - The number of rows required scales with the user grid size input.
-  - Error handling in place checks that the grid size is correct, that there is only one princess and she has been appropriately placed in a corner, that there is only one bot and it has been appropriately placed in the center, and that not characters besides the princess('p'), the bot('m'), and empty space ('-') ahve been used.
+  - Error handling in place checks that the grid size is correct, that there is only one princess and she has been appropriately placed in a corner, that there is only one bot and it has been appropriately placed in the center, and that no characters besides the princess('p'), the bot('m'), and empty space ('-') have been used.

   3. Once the user has provided a valid grid size and grid setup, the program finds the position of the bot, the position of the princess, and maneuvers the bot through to the princess in the fewest moves possible, then prints the path taken one step at a time in the terminal.